caiks/TBOT03/README.md

 slice_location_size_mean: 10.483
 deviation_location: 0.167629
 ```
-Although we have seen an improvement, the configuration deviation is nowhere near what would be needed to obtain an average deviation of the scale that we see in *slices* that have only one cluster such as this one in *model* 77 when run in manual mode 9 (also shown above) -
+Although we have seen an improvement, the configuration deviation is nowhere near what would be needed to obtain an average deviation of the scale that we see in *slices* that have only one cluster such as this one from *model* 77, seen when run in manual mode 9 (also shown above) -
 ```
 sliceLocA: 18754916
 actor.eventsRecord(historyEventA): (-6.3306,1.29055,84.4717)